Regularized Pairings of Meromorphic Modular Forms and Theta Lifts: Theta Lifts

 Indeed, the pole appearing in Proposition 2.8 of \cite{[Bru]} arises from the contribution of the term with $\lambda=0$, which vanishes in the case we consider.
-Note that by Corollary \ref{deltakPoin}, the modular form $F$ in the latter assertion of Proposition \ref{tworegs} is $(-1)^{m}m!|r|^{m}F_{+m,r,\beta}^{L}\big(\tau,\frac{1}{2}+\frac{b_{-}}{4}+\frac{ m}{2}\big)$.
-In addition, Propositions \ref{hwMfPoin} and \ref{tworegs} allow us to evaluate the theta lift of any $F=\frac{1}{(2\pi i)^{m}}\delta_{1-\frac{b_{-}}{2}-m}^{m}f$ as linear combinations of the regularized integrals in the sense of \cite{[Bru]}.
+Note that by Corollary \ref{deltakPoin}, the modular form $F$ in the latter assertion of Proposition \ref{tworegs} is $(-1)^{m}m!|r|^{m}F_{+m,r,\beta}^{L}\big(\tau,\frac{1}{2}+\frac{b_{-}}{4}+\frac{m}{2}\big)$, where the second variable can also be written as $1-\frac{\kappa}{2}$.
+In addition, Propositions \ref{hwMfPoin} and \ref{tworegs} allow us to evaluate the theta lift of any $F=\frac{1}{(2\pi i)^{m}}\delta_{\kappa}^{m}f$ as linear combinations of the regularized integrals in the sense of \cite{[Bru]}.
 In any case, part $(ii)$ of Theorem \ref{theta} implies that as a functions of $Z$, the function $\Phi_{L,m,m,0}(Z,F)$ is, under any regularization, an automorphic form of weight $m$ with respect to the discriminant kernel of $L$.
-Moreover, Theorem 2.9 of \cite{[Ze3]} shows that it is an eigenfunction, with eigenvalue $-2mb_{-}$, with respect to (minus) the Laplacian of $G(L_{\mathbb{R}})$ given explicitly in that reference.
+Moreover, Theorem 3.9 of \cite{[Ze3]} shows that it is an eigenfunction, with eigenvalue $-2mb_{-}$, with respect to (minus) the Laplacian of $G(L_{\mathbb{R}})$ given explicitly in that reference.